Zugar Island-Sudan

 Egypt Eritrea

 The morning of our departure from Zugar Island, we towed Pee-wee out of the harbour as her engine stopped shortly after Arthur had weighed anchor.
-It was a long, slow day; there was not much wind, and the advantage of nice flat seas was the ability to get schoolwork done and to bake.
+It was a long, slow day; there was not much wind, and the advantage of nice, flat seas was that it allowed me to get schoolwork done and bake.
 Kap and I loved to bake cakes and desserts even though we were limited by our imagination, recipe books and ingredients.
-We only had a couple of cookbooks, one being the New Zealand Edmonds cookbook and one being Mum's one she had put together over the years.
-Hence, Kathryn and I started to collect recipes for meals we enjoyed on other yachts.
+We only had a couple of cookbooks, one being the New Zealand Edmonds cookbook and the other being Mum's, which she had put together over the years.
+Hence, Kathryn and I began collecting recipes for meals we enjoyed on other yachts.
 The second day out dawned with no promise of wind.
 The skies were clear, the sea calm with an underlying swell, but it was a good day to sit in the saloon and catch up on more schoolwork!
 It feels like I am always in catch-up mode.
-Kathryn fried fish for breakfast, and then she and I made a loaf of [saltwater bread}(../Saltwater-bread), which Stu cooked on the primus.
+Kathryn fried fish for breakfast, and then she and I made a loaf of saltwater bread, which Stu cooked on the primus.

 Late in the afternoon, just before pulling in the trolling line for the night, we hooked and landed a 2'6" male Dorado, some of which became dinner: cooked in an onion sauce with mashed potato and cabbbage.